LYingSiMon/BypassSbieProcIsolate/README.md

 + inter process Communication outside (such as file, regedit ...)
 + Resource exclusives can also be used if only one process is allowed to open

+## warning
+Since this is test code, there are some coding specification issues.
+And I'm not going to fix them 🙄

 ## todo
 Fix sandboxie